paulofaria/http-api-proposal/README.md

 var enjoysScubaDiving = true
 ```

-#### `HTTP.Response.Status` nested in `HTTP.Response`
+#### `Response.Status` nested in `Response`

-Same reasoning as `HTTP.Request.Method` nested inside `HTTP.Request`.
+Same reasoning as `Request.Method` nested inside `Request`.
 HTTP status only exist inside HTTP responses, more specifically in the response line.
-Nesting it inside `HTTP.Response` also helps disambiguating from other possible `Status` types.
+Nesting it inside `Response` also helps disambiguating from other possible `Status` types.

 #### `Deadline` instead of timeouts.